cdapio/hydrator-plugins/core-plugins/docs/Logparser-transform.md

 **logFormat:** Log format to parse.
 Currently supports S3, CLF, and Cloudfront formats.

 **inputName:** Name of the field in the input schema which encodes the log information.
-The given field must be of type String or Bytes.
+The given field must be of type ``String`` or ``Bytes``.

 Example
 -------

+This example searches for an input Schema field named 'body', and then attempts to parse the Combined Log Format entries found in the field for the URI, IP, browser, device, HTTP status code, and timestamp:

     {
         "name": "LogParser",